 Finding 14: The Houghton Building is frequently utilized for community meetings.
 There is a ramp that provides access inside the building and town sponsored meetings are hosted on the first floor.
 However, there is meeting space on the second floor which is not serviced by an elevator and is accessible only by stairs.
-There is a chairlift, but its placement and configuration make it inaccessible to persons using wheelchairs.
-In addition, there are limited parking options and only (1) accessible parking spot.
-This may necessitate parking on the opposite side of Main Street in overflow parking, which would be difficult for people with disabilities.
+There is a chairlift, but it is inaccessible to persons using wheelchairs.
+In addition, there are limited parking options and only one accessible parking spot.
+Overflow parking is located on the opposite side of Main Street, which would be difficult to navigate for people with disabilities.
 Focus group participants also indicate that meetings are not amplified and can be difficult to hear.